Making a Padded Fabric Interior

 Step 7: Cut out the fabric around the foam.

-Trim the fabric so that you just have about an inch extra on all sides.
+Trim the fabric so that there's about an inch of fabric on all sides.

 Step 8: Cut the corners off the fabric.